-Q. What is a proxy?
+Q: What is a proxy?

 A. A proxy is a person you appoint to vote your shares on your behalf.
 If you are unable to attend the Annual Meeting, our Board of Directors is seeking your appointment of a proxy so that your shares may be voted.
-If you vote by proxy, you will be designating Manuel Litchman, M.D., our President and Chief Executive Officer, and Brian Achenbach our Vice President of Finance and Corporate Controller, as your proxies.
+If you vote by proxy, you will be designating Manuel Litchman, M.D., our President and Chief Executive Officer, and Brian Achenbach, our Senior Vice President of Finance and Corporate Controller, as your proxies.
 Dr. Litchman and/or Mr. Achenbach may act on your behalf and have the authority to appoint a substitute to act as your proxy.

-Q. How will my shares be voted if I vote by proxy?
+Q: How will my shares be voted if I vote by proxy?

 A. Your proxy will be voted according to the instructions you provide.
-If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018, (iii) "FOR" the approval of an amendment to our 2016 Incentive Plan to increase the number of authorized shares issuable thereunder by 2,000,000 shares, and (iv) "FOR" the approval of an amendment to our Amended and Restated Certificate of Incorporation amending the annual stock dividend due date from March 13 to January 1.
+If you complete and submit your proxy but do not otherwise provide instructions on how to vote your shares, your shares will be voted (i) "FOR" the individuals nominated to serve as members of our Board of Directors, (ii) "FOR" the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, (iii) "AGAINST" the amendment of the Company's articles of incorporation and/or bylaws to provide that directors shall be elected by the affirmative vote of the majority of votes cast at an annual meeting of shareowners in uncontested elections, (iv) "FOR" amendment of the amended and restated certificate of incorporation to increase authorized shares of common stock by 25,000,000 shares from 125,000,000 to 150,000,000, (v) "FOR" approval of an amendment to the Company's 2016 incentive plan to increase the number of shares issuable by 3,000,000 shares, and (vi) "FOR" the amendment to the Company's 2019 Employee Stock Purchase Plan to increase the number of shares issuable by 600,000 shares.
 Presently, our Board does not know of any other matter that may come before the Annual Meeting.
 However, your proxies are authorized to vote on your behalf, using their discretion, on any other business that properly comes before the Annual Meeting.

-Q. Can I change my vote after I return my proxy card?
+Q: Can I change my vote after I return my proxy card?

 - A. Yes.
 You may revoke your proxy at any time before the final vote at the Annual Meeting by.
-If you are the record holder of your shares, you may revoke your proxy in any one of three ways: - You may send a written notice that you are revoking your proxy to our Corporate Secretary, Robyn Hunter, at our address above(so long as we receive such notice no later than the close of business on the day before the Annual Meeting); - You may submit a later dated proxy card or voting again via the internet as described in the "Important Notice Regarding the Availability of Proxy Materials"; or - You may attend the Annual Meeting and notify the election officials at the Annual Meeting that you wish to revoke your proxy and vote in person.
+If you are the record holder of your shares, you may revoke your proxy in any one of three ways: - You may send a written notice that you are revoking your proxy to our Corporate Secretary, Robyn Hunter, at our address above (so long as we receive such notice no later than the close of business on the day before the Annual Meeting); - You may submit a later dated proxy card or voting again via the internet as described in the "Important Notice Regarding the Availability of Proxy Materials"; or - You may attend the Annual Meeting and notify the election officials at the Annual Meeting that you wish to revoke your proxy and vote virtually.
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.